“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “Is that why you were giving me such a hard time at the beginning?”
 Sairek asked hopefully.

 “Yeah…” Sairek sighed.
-He felt Cyial reach over to give him yet another reassuring rub to his back underneath his cape.
+He felt Cyial reach over to give him yet another reassuring rub to his back underneath his red cape.
 He glanced over, giving a reassured smile, and Cyial responded in kind with a weak smile of his own.

 “Okay, we’re getting back into proper village territory now.
 Maintain silence.”
 Varhi cautioned them, ending the conversation.

-He examine Varhi closely for any signs, and when the other boy turned to glance back, making sure they were following, he took a good look at Varhi’s face, and saw how under his helmet visor, bangs of Varhi’s hair was plastered against his forehead, wet with sweat, and it wasn’t from the heat.
+He examined Varhi closely for any signs, and when the other boy turned to glance back, making sure they were following, he took a good look at Varhi’s face, and saw how under his helmet visor, bangs of Varhi’s hair was plastered against his forehead, damp with sweat, and it wasn’t from the heat.
 All things considered, it was kind of cool here.
 When Varhi turned back around, Sairek saw Varhi wipe at his face with an arm to wipe the sweat off of whatever bit of it was starting to accumulate on his eyebrows.
 His chest felt heavy with guilt.
 He wished they weren’t so helpless.
 He felt so powerless about everything right now.
 He couldn’t even use his magic to help.
 He wanted to come here to help somebody, but in the end, he was the one being escorted out of here by the one he came to rescue.
 It was humiliating...

 A sudden scream in the distance caused them all to stiffen mid-step and thrust Sairek out of his thoughts.
 It sounded extremely human.
 After a brief pause, Nayleen began to move to dash off in the direction of the sound, but both Varhi and Cyial reached out to put a hand on each of her shoulders to halt her.